gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm sorry,
 I wasn't told.
 It should wear off in a few minutes."
-He consulted the app on the stand beside the chair, which wasn't as comfortable as the one in the doctor's office even though it reclined.
+He consulted the app on the stand beside her chair, which wasn't as comfortable as the one in the doctor's office even though it reclined.
 She tried to focus on that,